POSITION: Access Technology Specialist

 1155 Market Street, 10th Floor

 The LightHouse offers a rich package of benefits, including medical, vision and dental insurance.
-Employees are eligible for an employer-matched 401(k) plan and subsidized health club membership, among many other perks.
+Employees are eligible for an employer-matched 401(k) plan, Employee Assistance Program, among many other benefits.

-Please submit a cover letter and résumé in word processing document attachments (no PDFs please) and employment application (downloads in a Word document) to email@example.com, including the job title in the subject line. including the job title in the subject line.
-To fill out the application, please enable editing in the document.
+Please submit a cover letter, and résumé in word processing document in Microsoft Word attachments (no PDFs please) and employment application, to firstname.lastname@example.org, including the job title in the subject line.
+The full job description is available here: http://lighthouse-sf.org/about/careers/.